5. The Printers and Publishers

 A Lancashire New Year’s Gift as This day is published ...
 Lancashire Illustrated.

-Fisher’s Grand National Improvements, and Jones’ Great Britain Illustrated.
+Part of the General Series of Fisher’s Grand National Improvements, and Jones’

-When the Devon-Cornwall parts series was reissued in 1834 the back cover was
+Great Britain Illustrated.
+When the Devon-Cornwall parts series was

-Durham, and Northumberland, Illustrated.
-Another serial issue this was to
+Another serial issue, this was to appear in Numbers

-engravings at 1s, or in Parts with
+with four engravings at 1s, or in Parts

-content about their works, hence in Issue 11 we already find testimonials for Devon & Cornwall Illustrated: The Literary Gazette wrote that The views in this Part (Part I) are seventeen in number, and are
+The Fisher company was also very quick to present advertising content about their works, hence in Issue 11 we already find testimonials for Devon & Cornwall Illustrated: The Literary Gazette wrote that The views in this Part (Part I) are seventeen in number, and are beautifully executed; the Plymouth Chronicle thought it was very good value a price (4s) infinitely below its value; and Alfred of Exeter is quoted: As it advances, it improves in public estimation: Alfred being The West of England Journal, And General Advertiser.

 Just as Jennings was happy to publish a